BayAreaMetro/travel-model-two/maz_taz/crosswalks/README.md

-## ACS Household Block Group to MAZ Crosswalk
+## ACS Household Block Group to MAZ and TAZ2 Crosswalks

 American Community Survey (ACS) data are available at block group and above geographies.
 However, TM2 geographies (MAZ/TAZ2) are built on clusters of blocks.
 The script in this folder creates a block-group-to-MAZ and block-group-to-TAZ2 crosswalks.